Skyvell/bmw-commision-design/README.md

 ![Commision Matrix Data](./data_formats/matrix_dummy_data.png)

 The matrix placement in the excel file should follow a standardised layout.
 A proposition is that the first matrix should be placed in the top left corner, and every new matrix placed to the right of the previous matrix, with a blank column in between.
-Another option is a new matrix on every "page"of the excel document.
+Another option is a new matrix on every "page" of the excel document.
 The files should be uploaded in .xlsx format.
 The .xlsx files should follow a predetermined naming convention, in order to uniquely identify that the file is a Matrix file, and which year the matrices should apply to.
 I suggest matrix_yyyy.xlsx, but anything that follows the previously mentioned prerequisites should suffice.

 ### Sales volume targets file structure and data
 This is how the Agent Sales Target Volumes data will look.